jackyzha0/jackyzha0.github.io/content/thoughts/digital-commons.md

 The park and the trees may stay the same most times you visit yet the people on the benches and walking on the paved paths are always different.
 One can sit and observe all the people moving by, [wondering what their life is like.](https://en.wikipedia.org/wiki/People-watching).

-> "What would it look like to do that with your favorite internet neighborhoods?"
+> "What would it look like to do that with your favourite internet neighbourhoods?"

 This is a small reflection on potential new avenues to explore for digital spaces.
 Not to say that any existing ones are bad but I am interested to see what new direction we can take to explore how we use technology to further human connection.